aleksandr-sidorov/aab-server/README.md

 # Node.js Register API

 This is a simple Node.js application that provides an API endpoint to handle register requests.
-It validates the following fields:

-- Username: Only letters, between 4 and 254 characters.
-- Password: Must contain at least one uppercase letter, one number, one special character, and be between 8 and 16 characters long.
-- Email: Valid email format.

 ## Prerequisites